fullmoonissue/tas-scaffolding/README.md

 * Problem : Method io.popen is not allowed in Bizhawk
     * So we can't use io.popen('/bin/ls') to list the files which are representing the TAS
-    * The lfs library is used outside Bizhawk's scope (because of .dll or .so file switch OS)
+    * The lfs library is used outside of Bizhawk's scope (because of .dll or .so file switch OS)
     * Solution : The file bizhawk/files.lua is filled (see make bizhawk-lfs)
     * => When you register a file for the TAS (see make register), take care of the files order
 * Problem : Method require on different OS & package.preload & . in folder's name